 (b) pay an amount equal to the amount deducted to the relevant Government Agency in accordance with applicable law and give the original receipts to you.

 You acknowledge that the Institute is not required to pay an additional amount to you so that, after the deduction is made, you would receive a net sum equal to the sum that it would have received if the deduction had not been made.

-9.2 You must not sub-contract, assign, novate, transfer or otherwise deal with these Terms or any rights or obligations under them to anyone without the prior written consent of the Institute.
+You must not sub-contract, assign, novate, transfer or otherwise deal with these Contribution Terms or any rights or obligations under them to anyone without the prior written consent of the Institute.

-9.3 These Terms can only be varied by agreement in writing by the parties.
+These Contribution Terms can only be varied by agreement in writing by the parties.

-9.4 A right may only be waived in writing, signed by the party giving the waiver, and no other conduct of a party (including a failure to exercise, or delay in exercising, the right) operates as a waiver of the right or otherwise prevents the exercise of the rights.
+A right may only be waived in writing, signed by the Institute giving the waiver, and no other conduct of the Institute (including a failure to exercise, or delay in exercising, the right) operates as a waiver of the right or otherwise prevents the exercise of the rights.

-9.6 These Terms are governed by the laws of New South Wales.
+These Contribution Terms are governed by the laws of New South Wales.
 Both parties agree to submit to the non-exclusive jurisdiction of the courts of New South Wales.